webmachine/webmachine-ruby/README.md

 There is a configurator that allows you to set what IP address and port a web server should bind to as well as what web server should serve a webmachine resource.
-Learn how to configure your application [here](/documentation/configurator.md).
+Learn how to configure your application [here][configurator].

 ### Adapters